Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms-pt-1.md

 chapter: Make A Booking Mutation
 ---

-In this two part section we will create the booking booking forms as well us hook up our local resolvers to the forms.
+In this three part section we will create the booking booking forms as well us hook up our local resolvers to the forms.

 First up create a `booking` folder in the pages directory, and create an `index.js` with the following: